domkris/AuthDemo/README.md

 It is an API that supports user interface login functionality, manages users, user registration, passwords, profile data, roles, claims, tokens, email configuration and more.
 You do not need to use it, you can create your custom User and Role classes and use dbContext to do DB operations.<br><br>

-By default it creates tables in your DB using EntityFramework.
-Running your first migrations you can see these tables:
+By default, it creates tables in your DB using EntityFramework.
+Running your first migrations, you can see these tables:

 | Table            |
 |--------------------|